 Our staff members provide training and support for Puppy Raisers.
 All food and medical expenses are met by Guide Dogs.

-It's difficult saying goodbye to the puppy, but it's a wonderful feeling to know that you have contributed to the training of a Guide Dog that will one day make a positive difference to somebody’s life and there's always the opportunity to continue Puppy Raising.
+While it’s never easy to say goodbye to the puppy, it's a wonderful feeling to know that you have contributed to the training of a Guide Dog that will one day make a positive difference to somebody’s life – and there's always the opportunity to continue Puppy Raising!